-New Jersey state regulations for Controlled Substances and ADHD care differ from other states.
-We've broken down the rules to help you maintain compliant care.
+New Jersey state regulations for controlled substances and ADHD care differ from other states.
+We've broken down the rules to help keep things simple.

 What do I need to know as a new ADHD patient living in New Jersey?